 When asking “what to wear to a graduation” a ton of other questions come to mind, and they’re questions that should be asked.
-If you’re a guest on the big day, you want to know exactly how formal you should be (you do NOT want to show up the graduate) and if your outfit will work for any post graduation activities.
+If you’re a guest on the big day, you want to know exactly how formal you should be (you do NOT want to show up the graduate) and if your outfit will work for any post-graduation activities.
 When you’re a graduate you need to ask yourself if you want to be formal and understated or show off your personality, what will be comfortable under the gown and what works best with pictures.

-High School Graduation
+What to Wear to a High School Graduation

 This is one of the more formal types of graduation ceremonies as it’s the first major milestone when approaching adulthood and it’s important to do it in the classiest way possible.
-When determining what to wear to a graduation ceremony of this kind it’s important to keep in mind the venue; formal clothing may not be as comfortable as casual attire and being outdoors on a sunny day can make for less than ideal experience.
+When determining what to wear to a graduation ceremony of this kind it’s important to keep in mind the venue; formal clothing may not be as comfortable as casual attire, and being outdoors on a sunny day can make for less than ideal experience.

-- Guests: Fathers, bring out your best suit!
+Fathers, bring out your best suit!
 If you’re outdoors a blazer that’s easy to take off and is of a lighter color is the best option (it IS summer).
 An outdoor graduation also means you don’t necessarily need a tie as you’re bound to run into less formal folks and having such a constrained item around your neck may cause you to sweat a little more.
 If you’re going indoors, stay as classy as possible and go full tie/blazer combo.
 Mothers: A dress or coordinated skirt outfit will do wonders!
 Semi-formal or business attire for indoors is also recommended as well as sticking to the school’s color scheme for maximum photo enhancement with your son or daughter.
-For everyone else your best slacks, dress shirt, skirt combo or semi-formal dress will do so long as you don’t out-dress the parents.
+For everyone else, your best slacks, dress shirt, skirt combo or semi-formal dress will do so long as you don’t out-dress the parents.
 Siblings should stick to the parents’ plan if possible.

-- Grads: Get fancy.
+Get fancy.
 This is your day and there will be A LOT of pictures.
-Figuring out what to wear to a graduation can be a headache but it’s also the ultimate chance to show the world your adult self.
+Figuring out what to wear to graduation can be a headache but it’s also the ultimate chance to show the world your adult self.
 Men, suit up and make sure at least your tie is the dominant school color.
 Formal shoes are a must and don’t worry: You’ll be spending more time sitting than walking.
-Ladies, a knee or tea length dress will do perfectly.
+Ladies, a knee or tea-length dress will do perfectly.
 Stripes or a pencil skirt are also suggested as designs any more elaborate can be seen as less formal and may take away from the big day.
 Modest but stylish should be the mantra for any graduate!

 There are three things to account for when looking at the differences between a high school and college graduation.
 College graduation ceremonies are usually a little less formal, often indoors and are much, much longer.
 You need to wear something you can be comfortable in for many hours whether you’re walking with the rest of the grads or waiting to see that diploma get handed off from afar.
 With that in mind, let’s get to it!